Business events and Microsoft Power Automate

 - When reviewing a failed run, carefully review the inputs and outputs of trigger and action blocks.

-- After changes have been made to Power Automate, go to the latest run or a particular run, and Resubmit the inputs to run the Power Automate again.
+- After changes have been made to the flow, go to the latest run or a particular run, and Resubmit the inputs to run the flow again.